Rhode Island First-Time Home Buying Assistance Programs & Grants for 2023

 The Takeaway

-Rhode Island’s housing market seems to be cooling a bit, and qualified first-time homebuyers may be able to take advantage and save.
+Rhode Island’s housing market can be pricey, but qualified first-time homebuyers may be able to take advantage of assistance and save.
 There are state programs that can help with down payment and mortgage costs.
 And government-backed and conventional loans offer options for future homeowners in the Ocean State as well.

 Should I take first-time homebuyer classes?